-The liver can be literally overwhelmed metabolizing grapefruit.
-It does so via the P450 pathway—the same metabolic superhighway your body uses to break down and absorb many common drugs.
+You may have seen a grapefruit interaction warning on a medication you're taking.
+The reason for that warning is that the liver can be literally overwhelmed metabolizing grapefruit.
+That's because it metabolizes grapefruit via the P450 pathway—the same metabolic superhighway your body uses to break down and absorb many common drugs.

 While we don’t know for sure why our livers make grapefruit metabolism such a high priority, the result is that medications are not absorbed effectively, so they can either be rendered less effective or accumulate.
-And that brings up another problem—as I indicated last week, a drug affected by grapefruit interactions can either be poorly absorbed or reach toxic levels.
-And I can only imagine how impairment of one medication may impact the absorption or possible side effects from yet another you may be taking!
+That brings up another problem—that a drug affected by grapefruit interactions can either be poorly absorbed or reach toxic levels.

-Additionally, the signs of a problem may be insidious and subtle.
+What's also impotant to know is that the signs of a grapefruit-drug interaction issue can be insidious and subtle.
 For instance, someone taking an antidepressant may have too much or too little energy, depending on the specific drug and grapefruit interactions.
 Someone pumping vitamin C levels with grapefruit to fight an infection make take longer to improve despite the antibiotic they are taking—or develop diarrhea.

 Grapefruit Interactions in Women